-Within four months after the financial year ends, audit firms perform a thorough assessment of the risk situation to which each supervised institution is exposed, and submits a report to FINMA on a standard form.
+Within four months after the financial year ends, audit firms perform a thorough assessment of the risk situation to which each supervised institution is exposed, and submit this assessment to FINMA on a standard form.
 The risk analysis covers all audit fields with a view to determining net risk from a combination of the different risk factors.

-Audit firms provide the results of their audits to FINMA in a detailed, standardised report on the regulatory auditing of banks which includes general information about the audit procedure, a statement of the auditors’ independence and other information about the development of the respective institution’s business activity and its organisation.
-The report also contains statements by the audit firm on each individual audit field, and is rounded off with a detailed commentary on any irregularities discovered or recommendations for improvement made.
+Audit firms provide the findings from their audits to FINMA in a standardised report on the regulatory auditing of banks and securities firms which includes general information about the audit procedure, a statement of the auditors’ independence and other information about the development of the respective institution’s business activity and its organisation.
+The report also contains a commentary on any irregularities discovered or on recommendations for improvements.

 In specific circumstances, FINMA may appoint an audit mandatary.
 Audit mandataries may be other authorised audit firms or independent third parties in possession of the necessary experience and specialist expertise.